 Hautbois are Rick and Nellie Heavisides - a lively and talented duo that use music as a vehicle for historical entertainment.
 They excel in a unique style of performance which balances a detailed knowledge of the given period in history with the presentation of the music.
 All the music played is thoroughly researched as appropriate for the historical period; every attention to historical accuracy is observed in their vibrant, informative and entertaining shows.

-At MayFest, Rick and Helen wll be performng music from the time of the Great War, from their wonderful reproduction hand cart!
+At MayFest, Rick and Helen wlll again be performng music from the time of the Great War, from their wonderful reproduction hand cart!
+They were such a hit in 2022, we just had to have them back!
+Catch them in the Market Place on Saturday and Sunday.

 Tritor perform pre-renaissance music and song with much medieval grooviness...